bwhitman/led-matrix-processing/README.md

 This will emit the current frame to the Pi, which will show it on the LED matrix.
 You can run this from your computer on the same Wi-Fi.
 I can easily get up to 60FPS on a 192x192 panel.

+## Run Processing directly on the Pi

-If you want even more performance, the Pi can run Processing natively.
+If you want even more performance, or want to run animations without needing a computer running, the Pi can run Processing natively.
 Processing is installed on the Pi.
 You can connect an HDMI monitor and keyboard (or use a VNC connection) and run your scripts locally on the Pi.
 It will be faster as it won't have to use the network to transmit data.
 (You would want to change `ledmatrix_ip` to `localhost`.)

 ## Other examples